 Come and enjoy the best of all three countries: the most interesting textiles, festivals, architecture, and archeology, including UNESCO World Heritage sites.

 And the textiles are superb!
-In all three countries we’ll meet indigo dyers and ikat weavers at work, and learn about their dyeing methods on silk and cotton.
+First we’ll see the Lao textiles, then later the textiles of Thailand and Cambodia.
+In all three countries we’ll meet natural and chemical dyers and indigo ikat weavers at work, and learn about their dyeing methods on silk and cotton.
 In their studios and in the markets, we’ll see stacks of stunning handwoven ikat-patterned textiles.

-We’ll attend the Wax Candle Festival or Khao Phansa in Ubon Ratchathani.
+We’ll attend the Wax Candle Festival or Khao Phansa in the north.
 This exciting event showcases some of the country’s best artistry with hand-carved wax Buddha figures.
-Festively decorated parade floats carry scenes of life-sized wax figures in procession through the streets of Ubon Ratchathani.
-Floats are interspersed with groups of musicians and dancers in local festival dress.
+Festively decorated parade floats carry scenes of life-sized wax figures in procession through the streets of the city.

 TRIP HIGHLIGHTS